The 6 Best Online Master’s in Entertainment Management Programs

 Students enrolled in the television management program engage in coursework focused largely on principles and best practices in management and programming.
 They also regularly participate in internships in major media markets like Philadelphia, Los Angeles, and New York City.
 While most of the program takes place online, students must attend an on–campus orientation and a two–day professional residency.
 Both programs require eligible applicants to have a bachelor’s degree from a regionally accredited postsecondary institution, along with a minimum 3.0 GPA.

-Colorado State's master of communications and media management degree offers an in-depth study of traditional, modern, and emerging technologies, tools, and strategies that affect how individuals, groups, and organizations communicate on a daily basis.
-The hybrid program involves students taking six core courses in person at the school's Fort Collins campus.
+Colorado State’s master of communications and media management degree offers an in–depth study of traditional, modern, and emerging technologies, tools, and strategies that affect how individuals, groups, and organizations communicate daily.
+The hybrid program involves students taking six core courses in person at the school’s Fort Collins campus.
 Students may then take their four electives online.
 The program requires 30 credit hours to graduate.